doxigo/git-ip-guard/README.md

 ## Sanctioned Countries/Regions

-Git pushes are blocked from:
+Git operations (push and pull) are blocked from:

 - 🇧🇾 Belarus (BY)
 - 🇨🇺 Cuba (CU)